jhu-arch/arch-docs/7_Support/ARCH_Terminology.rst

 **Interactive Session:**
 A real-time login session on a compute node, often used for debugging, exploratory work, or running graphical tools.
-Requested using `srun` or Rockfish’s `interact` command.
+Requested using `srun` or the `interact` command.

 **Module System (Lmod):**
-Environment modules used to load and manage software packages on Rockfish.
+Environment modules used to load and manage software packages.
 Users load software with:

 .. code-block:: console